Robin Furner, MFT Therapy FAQs

 Many employers also offer Employee Assistance Plans (EAP) for employees.
 It is common for EAP plans to offer a limited number of therapy sessions.

 What insurance plans do you accept?
 What is your fee?
+Do you have openings?

 I am currently a behavioral health provider with the following insurance plans: Magellan, Beacon Health Options, Value Options of California, Optum and Cigna.
 Kaiser members may be able to receive mental health services under the Magellan or Beacon plans, but generally need to receive an authorization for this.

 I charge $125 per 50 minute therapy session.
 I charge $150 for the initial assessment session.

 Most insurance companies reimburse therapists at a reduced rate, which is set by a written contract.
 Clients with a health plan deductible may notice that therapy charges applied to the deductible are lower than the rates published on this page.
 This is because insurance companies generally prohibit therapists from charging clients a rate that is higher than what has been agreed upon by contract between an insurance company and therapist.

 I usually send monthly invoices to clients with co-pays and deductibles and accept payment via check or cash.
 Kaiser members with authorizations through Magellan, Beacon or Value Options should be aware that Kaiser will directly bill clients for any deductibles or copays they might have with their particular health plan.

 I strive to keep updated information about my openings on the home page of my website (near the bottom of the page).
 I usually see clients on Mondays, Tuesdays and Wednesdays and offer a few early evening appointments.
 There is usually a high demand for early evening appointments and openings at those times are rare.
 When I do have openings, they are usually during afternoon hours.

 Office location & transit information: